 Transfers are used to move unrestricted revenues to finance various programs that the government must account for in other funds in accordance with budgetary authorizations.
-There were no transfers between funds during the 2020 fiscal year.
+Transfers to the water fund from the general fund were \$3,892 for the 2021 fiscal year.